Archer Daniels Midland: Oilseeds processing

 The oilseeds processing segment includes global activities related to the origination, merchandising, crushing, and further processing of oilseeds such as soybeans and soft seeds (cottonseed, sunflower seed, canola, and flaxseed) into vegetable oils and protein meals.

 The first quarter of 2020, during the COVID-19 pandemic, saw the operating profit of Ag Services and Oilseeds (ADM's biggest revenue segment) rise $422 million, or 1.2%.

 Corn processing

 ADM's corn processing segment is engaged in corn wet milling and dry milling activities, with its asset base primarily located in the central part of the United States.
 The Corn Processing segment converts corn into sweeteners and starches, and bioproducts.
-Its products include ingredients used in the food and beverage industry including sweeteners, starch, syrup, glucose (dextrose).
+Its products include ingredients used in the food and beverage industry including sweeteners, starch, syrup, and dextrose (glucose).
 Dextrose and starch are used by the Corn Processing segment as feedstocks for its bioproducts operations.
-In 2021, ADM was ranked second on the Top 50 Global Sweetener Companies list by FoodTalks.